Equal-Vote/star-server/docs/contributions/1_local_setup.md

 parent: Contribution Guide
 ---

-# Set up star.vote locally
+# Set up BetterVoting locally

 <!-- Most of this setup was shamelessly copied from https://raw.githubusercontent.com/freeCodeCamp/freeCodeCamp/main/docs/how-to-setup-freecodecamp-locally.md-->

-Follow these guidelines for setting up star.vote locally on your system.
+Follow these guidelines for setting up BetterVoting locally on your system.
 This is highly recommended if you want to contribute regularly.

-Some of these contribution workflows – like fixing bugs in the codebase – need you to run star.vote locally on your computer.
+Some of these contribution workflows – like fixing bugs in the codebase – need you to run BetterVoting locally on your computer.

 > **What's the difference between star.vote and bettervoting.com ?**<br>
-> The current star.vote is an old implementation with a separate codebase. bettervoting.com is a work in progress, and will eventually become the new star.vote.
-When I mention star.vote in the guide I'm referring to the new star.vote
+> The current star.vote is an old implementation with a separate codebase. bettervoting.com is a work in progress.
+Eventually the current star.vote will be moved to classic.star.vote and bettervoting.com will be the new default for star.vote.

 ## Prepare your local machine